nwfsc-fram/boatnet/observer/obs-electron/README.md

 ### Troubleshooting
 If you get an error: missing C:\Microsoft.Cpp.Default.Props after running npm install open a VS 2017 developer command prompt and run "npm install" from there.

-## Development - Build required shared fram-models module
+## Development - Build required shared bn-models module

-obs-electron has a dependency on fram-models, located in fram-modules.
+obs-electron has a dependency on bn-models, located in bn-modules.
 Currently building this is a manual process:

 ```
-cd boatnet/fram-modules/
+cd boatnet/bn-modules/
-ng build fram-models
+ng build bn-models
 ```

 ## Development - Web Based